Behind High Contact Thetare there's a team of international theatre makers that met in the corridors of The Royal Central School of Speech and Drama.

 In addition to her part in High Contact Theatre, she is working on the creation of Junction Theatre, that will focus on being a meeting point between cultures through theatre translation.

-Neta is currently completing her MA in Advanced Theatre Practice at the Royal Central School of Speech and Drama.
+Neta is a graduate of MA Advanced Theatre Practice from the Royal Central School of Speech and Drama.

 Elysia is a writer, maker and director from Shenzhen, China.
 Currently based in London, and moving between East and West.
 She is working on the bilingual theatre works between Chinese and English.